Finding the right salesperson is like catching a butterfly.

 - When you lose a deal, why do you lose?

 - What is the barrier to entry for another company to offer a similar solution to yours?

 - What mechanisms are in place to protect the Intellectual property of this company (patents, trademarks, etc.)?

-- What did the highest paid rep earn last year?
+- What did the highest-paid rep earn last year?
 How much did their quota increase this year?

-It’s a positive sign if the candidate asks a question that relates to information they just learned.
+It’s a positive sign if the candidate asks a question that relates to any information they just learned.
 This shows they’ll be engaged and curious during meetings with prospects.
 An example would be: “You mentioned that the company recently hired a bunch of support engineers.
 Has there been an uptick in support tickets?”

 A good candidate has done more than just look at your LinkedIn profile.
 They have done things like:

 - Researched people at the company in the position they’re applying for

 - Read online reviews of the company on Glassdoor